We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 DOES KRATOM SHOW UP ON A URINE TEST?

 However, kratom is not detectable when taking a standard drug test, including the 5-panel drug screen.
-But the alkaloid profile in kratom could be identified on certain drug tests that involve urine or blood.
+But the alkaloid profile in kratom could be identified on specific drug tests that involve urine or blood.

 Here is a general guide:

-However, many different variables may influence how long the substance can be detected in a person’s body.
+However, many variables may influence how long the substance can be detected in a person’s body.
 These include:

 • Metabolic rate – This is how fast your body breaks down the substance.

-• Other substances – If kratom is combined with other drugs it could affect the rate at which it is eliminated from the body.
+• Other substances – If kratom is combined with other drugs, it could affect the rate at which it is eliminated from the body.

 Does Kratom Show Up On A Probation Drug Test?

 The terms used for probation include conditions that no psychoactive substances are allowed, not even alcohol, so this would mean kratom could be a violation of your parole.
 On the other hand, there are loads of probationers who have used kratom without any detection.
-This is because the parole office never suspected that they were using kratom and their standardized testing did not detect the use of kratom.
+This is because the parole office never suspected that they were using kratom, and their standardized testing did not detect the use of kratom.

-If you walk into a parole office sweating, they will more than likely test for everything under the sun.
+If you walk into a parole office sweating, they will likely test for everything under the sun.
 If kratom is a worry, the best practice is to avoid it.
 Especially if you are on parole and there is a chance that it could violate your parole.
-In addition, if the parole officer knows that you use kratom or have in the past, it will more than likely be added to your drug screen.
+In addition, if the parole officer knows that you use kratom or have in the past, it will likely be added to your drug screen.

 Also, be aware that parole officers can do home visits at random.
-So, if they find kratom in your home it may or may not be an issue.
+So, if they find kratom in your home, it may or may not be an issue.
 This is something that you should discuss with your legal team to be sure that you are not violating your parole.

 CONCLUSION